-- 1. The name of the Corporation is DermTech, Inc. The Corporation's original Certificate of Incorporation was filed with the Secretary of State of the State of Delaware on August 27, 2019.
+1. The name of the Corporation is DermTech, Inc. The Corporation's original Certificate of Incorporation was filed with the Secretary of State of Delaware on August 27, 2019.
 The original Certificate of Incorporation was amended and restated and filed with the Secretary of State of the State of Delaware on August 29, 2019 (the "Amended and Restated Certificate of Incorporation").
-A Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock was filed with the Secretary of State of the State of Delaware on August 29, 2019.
+A Certificate of Delaware on August 29, 2019 (the "Amended and Restated Certificate of Incorporation").
+A Certificate of Delaware on August 29, 2019.
+A Certificate of Amendment to the Amended and Restated Certificate of Incorporation was filed with the Secretary of State of the State of Delaware on August 29, 2019.
 A Certificate of Designation of Preferences, Rights and Limitations of Series B-1 Convertible Preferred Stock was filed with the Secretary of State of the State of Delaware on March 2, 2020.
-A Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock was filed with the Secretary of State of the State of Delaware on March 2, 2020. - 2.
-The Amended and Restated Certificate of Incorporation, as amended, is hereby further amended by deleting in its entirety Article TWELFTH thereof and replacing therewith the following new Article TWELFTH:
+A Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock was filed with the Secretary of State of the State of Delaware on Series B-2 Convertible Preferred Stock was filed with the Secretary of State of the State of Series B-2 Convertible Preferred Stock was filed with the Secretary of State of the State of Delaware on March 2, 2020.

+2. The Amended and Restated Certificate of Incorporation, as amended, is hereby further amended by deleting in its entirety Article TWELFTH thereof and replacing therewith the following new Article TWELFTH: